syntevo/syntevo.github.io/SmartGit/HowTos/Microsoft-Excel-spreadsheet-diffs.md

-# External Tools: configuring Microsoft Excel spreadsheet diffs
+# External Diff: configuring Microsoft Excel spreadsheet diffs

 If one has Microsoft Office installed, a tool called "SpreadSheet Compare" exists which is usually located at